Higher education in Saudi Arabia: History

 The Saudi Ministry of Higher Education was established in 1975, becoming the entity responsible for managing and laying the foundation of higher education in the kingdom.
 In 2015, the Ministry of Higher Education was merged with the Ministry of Education and became the Ministry of Education.

 Established in 1949, the College of Shariah and Islamic Studies in Makkah is the first higher educational institution in Saudi Arabia.
 King Saud University is the first modern university in Saudi Arabia.
 It was established in 1957 with only the Faculty of Arts and 21 students.
 Now the university has many faculties including college of Arts, Applied Sciences, Faculty of Engineering, College of Business Administration, Faculty of Computer Science and Information, College of Medicine, Pharmacology, College of Languages and Translation.

+In December 2019, Saudi Arabia passed a new Universities Bylaw, which allowed for more financial and administrative autonomy for public universities and the Universities Affairs Council was created to replace the Higher Education Council.

+The number of graduates between 2009 and 2020 showed increases in the fields of engineering, with an increase from 4% to 11%, business administration increasing from 7% to 34%.